D-Pagey/100-days-of-code/log.md

 **Today's Progress:** API call on Wikipedia project + slideshow on personal website

 **Thoughts:** I had a pretty good coding day today making progress on both my personal website and the Wikipedia project.
-For my personal website I created a click-through slideshow of pictures which I created for the sake of it.
-With the Wikipedia project, I still don't fully understand why some things work and other things don't but at th every least I managed to pull the data I need from Wikipedia - which is a positive sign.
+For my personal website I created a click-through slideshow of pictures which I made for the sake of seeing if I could code it.
+With the Wikipedia project, I still don't fully understand why some things work and other things don't but at the every least I managed to pull the data I need from Wikipedia - which is a positive sign.

 **Link to work:** [Personal Website](http://www.danpage.co.uk)